static-void/psion_cpp_sdk_linux/readme.txt

 ----------
 The SDK, despite being based on GCC, was never intended to work on a Linux system.
-However, various parties worked to make it compatible with Linux, using somewhat different approaches, but all were abandoned 10-20 years ago.
+However, various parties worked to make it compatible with Linux, using somewhat different approaches (though all were abandoned 10-20 years ago).
 The SDK presented here is a mash up of the GnuPoc [2] and sdk2unix [3] approaches.

 The SDK consists of three parts: